 You must obtain the claims administrator's prior authorization for all services including, but not limited to, preoperative tests and postoperative care related to the following specified transplants: heart, liver, lung, combination heart-lung, kidney, pancreas, simultaneous pancreas-kidney, or bone marrow/stem cell and similar procedures.
-Specified transplants must be performed at Centers of Medical Excellence (CME) or Blue Distinction Centers for Specialty Care (BDCSC).
-Charges for services provided for or in connection with a specified transplant performed at a facility other than a CME or BDCSC will not be considered covered under this plan.
-Call the toll-free telephone number for preservice review on your ID card if your physician recommends a specified transplant for your medical care.
-A case manager transplant coordinator will assist in facilitating your access to a CME or BDCSC.
+Specified transplants must be performed at Centers of Medical Excellence (CME).
+Charges for services provided for or in connection with a specified transplant performed at a facility other than a CME will not be considered covered.
+Call the toll-free telephone number for pre-service review on your identification card if your physician recommends a specified transplant for your medical care.
+A case manager transplant coordinator will assist in facilitating your access to a CME.
 See UTILIZATION REVIEW PROGRAM for details.